stemrich/SEVA_DA-Onboarding-Tool/README.md

 Launch the tool:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/stemrich/SEVA_DA-Onboarding-Tool/master?filepath=index.ipynb)

-This Python notebook was developed to:
+This Python notebook was developed to
--Enable a largely automated descriptive analysis of data sets.
+- Enable a largely automated descriptive analysis of data sets.
--Demonstrate the potentials of code-based analysis.
+- Demonstrate the potentials of code-based analysis.
--Provide an overview of the possibilities of Machine Learning.
+- Provide an overview of the possibilities of Machine Learning.

 As an example, a dataset with properties of Austrian municipalities is used here, which was compiled as part of a data journalism (DDJ) course at FH Joanneum Graz.